 Guide Dang It: Getting all 7 stars on a mission in the first game.
 Some stars have some very odd conditions to be met before the Giant Mook that gives you the star appears.
 Getting all 7 stars gives you a skill point bonus at the end of the mission on easy and normal; on hard however you get Harbinger of Death, which generally turns the mission boss in Legend Mode into That One Boss.

-The Gunslinger: Jagi's attacks primarily make use of his two Sawed Off Shotguns as well as his bazooka.
+The Gunslinger: Jagi's attacks primarily make use of his two Sawed Off Shotguns as well as various explosives.
 In the second game, his R1 special has him firing off his shotguns rapidly while cackling.

 Hide Your Children/Beauty Is Never Tarnished: In the first game children and women were strangely absent in villages from this apocalyptic world, only Mamiya, Yuria, Rin and Airi seemed to exist in it, departing from the the anime and manga where women and children villagers suffered just as much as the men; Ken's Rage 2 averts this by following the source material more closely, thus having women and children going through hell as well.